Church of St. Peter

 Electro-pneumatic action

-4 manuals, 94 stops, 37 ranks
+4 manuals, 95 registers, 37 stops, 41 ranks

 "The Rev. Father Noonan, pastor of St. Peter's Catholic Church, New York City, who is planning on reconstructing his present church building, has conceived the idea of moving the Kilgen organ from the west gallery down to the sanctuary.
-As his plans developed, the scheme was enlarged and in consultation with this organist, Robert W. Wilkes, the scheme finally adopted was not only to move the great organ, but to place an Echo over the old chamber in the gallery and add a Solo organ to the main organ in the sanctuary, placing the Great and Choir on one side of the chancel and the Swell over the choir room on the other side, behind which was placed the Solo organ.
+As his plans developed, the scheme was enlarged and in consultation with his organist, Robert W. Wilkes, the scheme finally adopted was not only to move the great organ, but to place an Echo over the old chamber in the gallery and add a Solo organ to the main organ in the sanctuary, placing the Great and Choir on one side of the chancel and the Swell over the choir room on the other side, behind which was placed the Solo organ.
 A new four-manual console of the wing-type cathedral style will be placed in the sanctuary and a new 10-horsepower blower is included in the contract."

 16